HPI:

-Mrs. Lexa Bennett is a 27-year-old woman who came to the emergency room for shortness of breath.
+Mrs. Lexa Bennett is a 27-year-old woman who came to the emergency room for shortness of breath which has worsened over the prior couple weeks.

 She first had the feeling of shortness of breath accompanied by coughing and fever 3 months ago.
 She went to an immediate care center and was diagnosed with pneumonia and given antibiotics, with minimal improvement.
 The following month her shortness of breath returned, especially at night, such that she would use 2-3 pillows to keep from coughing.
-At this time, she saw her primary care doctor, who prescribed a betamethasone inhaler and albuterol inhaler, with little change in her symptoms.
-She went back to her doctor a month ago and was given a prescription for 2-weeks of prednisone, 60 mg daily, which made her feel less fatigued but did not change her shortness of breath with activity.
-She came to the ER tonight because she called her doctor to tell her that her legs and abdomen have been swelling up for the last few days, and the doctor told her to go straight to the ER.
+At this time, she saw her primary care doctor, who prescribed betamethasone and albuterol inhalers, but she experienced little change in her symptoms.
+She returned to her doctor a month ago and was given a prescription for 2-weeks of prednisone, 60 mg daily, which made her feel less fatigued but did not change her shortness of breath with activity.
+She was told to come to the ED tonight after reporting to her doctor that her legs and abdomen have been swollen for the last few days and she continues to be short of breath.

 Past medical history: eczema that resolved in her early 20s and anemia.
 She has been pregnant 3 times, miscarried once at 15 weeks gestation then delivered 2 healthy term children, the last of which was born 4 months ago.